Geothermal Heat Pump

 Set-up Implementation

-A heat exchanger is modelled additionally to use the waste heat of the reversible heat pump to regenerate the ground.
-While the mode 1 of the heat pump draws heat from the borehole storage, the mode 3 combined with the HEX, allows to regenerate the borehole
+While the mode 1 of the heat pump draws heat from the borehole storage, the mode 3 combined with the HEX, allows to regenerate the borehole thermal storage.
+A heat exchanger is modelled additionally to inject the waste heat from heat pump to the ground when operating in mode 3.

-Finally, the storage (storing the energy carrier ‘geothermal heat’) must be added.
+Finally, a thermal storage technology (storing the energy carrier ‘geothermal heat’) must be added.
 The maximum charging / discharging rate of the storage is a crucial parameter impacting the capacity of the system when considering geothermal systems.
 It can be approximated through the specific extraction potential in W/m, the borehole length, and the full load hours.

 The charging and discharging efficiencies must be set to 100%.
 Indeed, as the storage technology has the possibility to charge and discharge at the same time, this may result in losses.
 If the borehole is fully charged, this principle may be used to ‘unload’ the system (by charging and discharging high quantities of energy).